serebrov/serebrov.github.io-hugo/content/posts/2016-07-03-simple-git-workflow.md

 ```

 Task branches should be short-living, each task should take a few hours or, at maximum, a few days to complete.
-So usually should be not necessary to merge updates back from master to the task branch.
+So usually it should not be necessary to merge updates back from master to the task branch.

 General git guidelines: